nasa-jpl/ION-DTN/SUBSECOND_OWLT.md

 ## Deliberate limits

-- Contact start and stop timestamps remain `time_t` values.
+- This OWLT milestone alone does not alter contact start and stop timestamps;
+  the optional follow-on milestone in `SUBSECOND_CONTACT.md` does.
 - Fractional range announcements through CPS are rejected rather than silently losing precision.
 - LTP's event timeline and retransmission timers remain whole-second.
 UDPCL is